Škoda Enyaq: Enyaq Coupé

-Enyaq RS & Enyaq Coupe RS
+Enyaq RS & Enyaq Coupé RS

-The Enyaq Coupe RS (vRS in the UK) is fitted with an 77 kWh or 82 kWh net battery pack which will grant the model a WLTP driving range of 309 mi.
-Being equipped with twin motors – one on either axle – will provide all-wheel drive and a combined power output of 299 PS and maximum torque of 460 Nm.
-This will make the RS variant capable of accelerating from 0–62 mph in 6.5 seconds and a top speed of 111 mph.
-In 2022, the starting price for the Enyaq Coupé iV vRS in the UK, was £51,885.
+The Enyaq Coupé RS (vRS in the UK) is fitted with an 77 kWh or 82 kWh net battery pack which will grant the model a WLTP driving range of 497 km.
+Being equipped with twin motors–one on either axle–will provide all-wheel drive and a combined power output of 299 PS and maximum torque of 460 Nm.
+This will make the RS variant capable of accelerating from 0–62 mph in 6.5 seconds, with a top speed of 180 km/h.

-In October 2022, Škoda launched the Enyaq RS alongside the already available Enyaq Coupe RS.
+In October 2022, Škoda launched the Enyaq RS alongside the already available Enyaq Coupé RS.